IPS-LMU/octra/README.md

 This is a web-application for the orthographic transcription of longer audiofiles.
 For now, it uses three editors for the orthographic transcription:

-* Dictaphone: An typical, easy-to-use editor with just a texteditor and an audioplayer.
+* Dictaphone Editor: An typical, easy-to-use editor with just a texteditor and an audioplayer.
 * Linear-Editor: This editor shows two signaldisplays: One for the whole view of the signal and one as loupe.
 You can set boundaries and define segments.
 * 2D-Editor: This editor breaks the whole view of the signal to pieces and shows the pieces as lines one after one.
 Here you can set boundaries und define segments too.